 One of the most common causes of azaleas and rhododendrons leaves turning yellow is a lack of nitrogen in the soil.

-On a long enough time line the nitrogen returns to the soil when the mulch has been incorporated into the soil but the temporary deficit cause by the decomposition of mulch, means the roots of your azalea cannot access enough nitrogen in the soil and the leaves turn yellow as a sign of stress as nitrogen is one of the key nutrients that all plants need to grow (along with Potassium and phosphorous).
+On a long enough timeline the nitrogen returns to the soil when the mulch has been incorporated into the soil but the temporary deficit caused by the decomposition of mulch means the roots of your azalea cannot access enough nitrogen in the soil and the leaves turn yellow as a sign of stress as nitrogen is one of the key nutrients that all plants need to grow (along with Potassium and phosphorous).

 The solution…

-Azaleas with yellow leaves recover quickly once the fertilizer has been applied as nitrogen is water soluble and reach the roots relatively quickly.
+Azaleas with yellow leaves recover quickly once the fertilizer has been applied as nitrogen is water soluble and reaches the roots relatively quickly.

-You do not necessarily have to use a specialised product for azaleas or rhododendrons, but personally I used miracle-gro Azalea and Rhododendron Continuous Release Plant Food as it contained a good balance of nutrients and it was specifically formulated for the acidic soils that azaleas need to grow.
+You do not necessarily have to use a specialized product for azaleas or rhododendrons, but personally, I used miracle-gro Azalea and Rhododendron Continuous Release Plant Food as it contained a good balance of nutrients and it was specifically formulated for the acidic soils that azaleas need to grow.

 However I should stress that this solution should be done in the growing season, (Spring and Summer) and not in the Fall.
 Nitrogen stimulates new foliage growth that is softer and more susceptible to frost damage.